vekatze/neut/book/src/overview.md

 What follows is a brief overview of Neut.
 It also explains the structure of this book.

-## How is it Interesting?

-The following three key features should make it interesting:

-- 🌟 Full λ-calculus without restrictions
-- 🌟 Static memory management (i.e. no explicit malloc/free, no GC, no regions)
-- 🌟 Both of the above come without extra annotations to the type system

-If you need more on its background motivation, see [the Chapter 2 (What Ignited This Language)](./what-ignited-this-language.md).

----

-You might also find the module (package) management system of Neut interesting. *It distinguishes modules using the checksum of a tarball*, and defines module identity using semantic version.
-This is actually not the main point of Neut (and I'm ready to retract it immediately if I found a critical flaw), but still might be of interest.
-For more, see [the Section 4.3 (Namespaces and Modules)](./namespaces-and-modules.md).

 ## How Does it Basically Look Like?

 Skim this: